 Key Stage 4

 All students study the core subjects of Citizenship, Computer Science, English, English Literature, Mathematics, PE, Religious Studies, Science and Steps for Success.
-All students study Computer Science to examination level at Key Stage 4.
+All students study an ICT-based qualification to examination level at Key Stage 4.
 Students then have three guided choices from the ‘option’ subjects of Art, Business, Drama, French, Geography, German, Graphic Products, History, BTEC Music, Product Design, GCSE PE or BTEC PE.

 The Sixth Form is integrated within the Academy.
 A wide range of Advanced Level courses are offered together with additional voluntary enrichment activities such as main school link and paired reading.
 We also have a linking arrangement with Wymondham College, which enables us to extend the number of opportunities and courses available to students.
 A separate brochure is available on request.